Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Why You Shouldn’t Feel Bad About Decluttering Books

-Book lovers across the internet were outraged when Marie Kondo, author of the book suggested that, sometimes, books can be nothing more than clutter.
-This controversy was sparked when Kondo’s new Netflix show Tidying Up with Marie Kondo suggested that, in order to have a neat and tidy home, one must part with any items, including books, that don’t spark joy when you hold it.
+Book lovers across the internet were outraged when Marie Kondo, author of the book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, suggested that, sometimes, books can be nothing more than clutter.
+This controversy was sparked when Kondo’s new Netflix show Tidying Up with Marie Kondo suggested that, in order to have a neat and tidy home, one must part with any items, including books, that don’t spark joy when you hold them.
 In the show, Marie Kondo advised one participant to get rid of all of her books that she had already read or would never actually read.
-The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing

-The idea that books can be clutter that must be cleared from the home seems to a universally horrifying notion to avid readers.
+To suggest that certain books are "clutter" was a horrifying notion to avid readers.
 Many book lovers can’t bear the idea of getting rid of even the most boring or poorly written books.
 The mere thought is sacrilege to a certain subsect of readers.
-While many of these readers just love books, some treat books as trophies to show off how well-read they are, or to project the image intellectualism to those who visit their homes.
+While many of these readers just love books, some treat books as trophies to show off how well-read they are, or to project the image of intellectualism to those who visit their homes.
 To get rid of a book, some readers feel, is to lose a part of themselves.

 When Does Book Clutter Become a Problem?